mtov/engsoftmoderna/en/chapter2.md

 **Can the Product Owner role be assigned to a committee?** Or in simpler terms, can we have more than one Product Owner in a Scrum team?
-The answer is no. This role is typically assigned to a single individual to avoid committee-based decision-making, which often leads to products overloaded with features, implemented mainly to satisfy committee members.
+The answer is no. This role must be assigned to a single individual to avoid committee-based decision-making, which often leads to products overloaded with features, implemented mainly to satisfy specific committee members.
 However, the Product Owner can and should act as a link between the team and other experts in the product being developed.
-This facilitation is expected of Product Owners as some requirements might be specific to the domain knowledge of certain individuals within the organization.
+Indeed, this facilitation is expected as some requirements might be specific to the domain knowledge of certain individuals within the organization.

 \index{Scrum!Scrum Master}
-**Is it required for the Scrum Master to be a full-time role?**
+**Is the Scrum Master a full-time role?**
 Ideally, a Scrum Master should be committed on a full-time basis.
-However, for mature teams who have a vast experience with Scrum, a full-time Scrum Master might not always be needed.
+However, for mature teams who have a vast experience with Scrum, a full-time Scrum Master might not be needed.
 In such scenarios, two alternatives can be considered: (1) Allow the Scrum Master to operate in multiple teams, or (2) Delegate the Scrum Master role to a team member.
-If the latter approach is used, the chosen team member should not simultaneously act as the Product Owner.
-This is because one of the key responsibilities of a Scrum Master is to support the Product Owner in writing and prioritizing the user stories.
+If the latter approach is used, the chosen member should not simultaneously act as the Product Owner.
+This is because one of the key responsibilities of a Scrum Master is to support the PO in writing and prioritizing the user stories.

 **Does a Scrum Master need a degree in Computer Science?**
 No, a Computer Science degree is not a prerequisite as a Scrum Master's role primarily involves removing obstacles and making sure the team follows the Scrum principles.
-For example, they are not expected to resolve technical issues like debugging, using frameworks correctly, implementing features etc. On the other hand, it's worth noting that some companies that adopt Scrum may require Scrum Master certifications.
+Thus, they are not expected to resolve technical issues like debugging, using frameworks correctly, implementing features etc. On the other hand, some companies that adopt Scrum may require Scrum Master certifications.

-**What other items, besides stories, can be included in the Product Backlog?** In fact, the Product Backlog is not limited to stories---it can also comprise work items like bug fixes (particularly complex ones) and significant refactoring tasks, for example.
+**What other items, besides stories, can be included in the Product Backlog?** In fact, the Product Backlog is not limited to user stories---it can also comprise other work items like bug fixes (particularly complex ones) and major refactoring efforts, for example.

-**Do Scrum organizations have managers?** Indeed, managerial roles are incorporated in Scrum!
+**Do Scrum organizations have managers?** Yes!
 While Scrum teams have autonomy to implement the stories defined by the Product Owner, additional decisions typically associated with managerial level are required in a project.
-Examples of these decisions include:
+Examples include:

-* Team composition: Managers are responsible for allocating developers to teams, as developers usually don't possess the authority to select their teams.
+* Team composition: Managers are responsible for allocating developers to teams, as developers usually don't have the authority to select their teams.

 * Definition of goals and responsibilities: Managers designate priorities